YichaoOU/easy_prime/docs/images/AWS.rst

 Sometimes you might experience error (very likely due to incorrect input format), you can click the ``check running status`` button for error messages.
 Note that it may not be able to capture all kinds of errors.

+.. note:: If you do experience error and everything seems not working, please refresh the browser and start over.
+If the issue is still there, please email us.

 Input formats
 ^^^^^